chadacious/roku-sabr-demo/README.md

 ### Build and packaging
 - `npm run build` – Compile the app into `dist/` without zipping.
+- `npm run build:prod` – Run the optimizer script that strips debug-only code and produces a lean production bundle.
 - `npm run package` – Compile and create a side-loadable package zip in `dist/`.
 - `npm run watch` – Run the compiler in watch mode for local development.